 See that you do not refuse him who is speaking.
 For if they did not escape when they refused him who warned them on earth, much less shall we escape if we reject him who warns from heaven.
 His voice then shook the earth; but now he has promised, "Yet once more I will shake not only the earth but also the heaven."
 This phrase, "Yet once more," indicates the removal of what is shaken, as of what has been made, in order that what cannot be shaken may remain.
 Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe; for our God is a consuming fire.
 (Hebrews 12:1-29)

 Clearly the writer is talking a city which is already in existence.
 Those who believe are already there in their spirits---but unable to see and perceive the glorious surroundings because they do not as yet have their resurrection bodies.

 Earthly bodies allow us to tune in and observe the present space-time domain of four dimensions.
-As believers, our spirits and souls have been redeemed---made new---but not our bodies (Rom.
-8:19-23).
+As believers, our spirits and souls have been redeemed---made new---but not our bodies (Romans 8:19-23).
 Resurrection bodies are marvelous in their capacity for space and time travel, and probably for their ability to perceive the multi-dimensional realities of heaven.
-Yet when we come to believe in Jesus, when we are spiritual reborn, God considers us already dead, buried and raised with Jesus---in fact, already seated with Him at the right hand of God (Eph.
-2:1-7, Rom.
-6:3-5).
+Yet when we come to believe in Jesus, when we are spiritual reborn, God considers us already dead, buried and raised with Jesus---in fact, already seated with Him at the right hand of God (Ephesians 2:1-7, Romans 6:3-5).